HOME > Sustainability > Governance:Corporate Governance

 Fixed compensation

-Fixed compensation consists of basic compensation, compensation by responsibility and compensation by representation.
+Fixed compensation consists of basic compensation, compensation by responsibility and compensation by representative authority.

 Performance-linked compensation

-For Executive Officers, the Company determines whether or not to provide payment of monetary compensation that reflects the performance of a single fiscal year, based on consolidated financial results indicators, etc. of the previous fiscal year and, in the case of providing such payment, the total amount.
-The payment or non-payment of each Executive Officer, and in the case of payment, the amount, is determined within the total amount of provision by considering the Executive Officer’s progress on priority target measures.
-Indicators related to the calculation of bonuses are based on consolidated financial results: net sales, operating income and net income from the perspective of emphasizing the achievement of earnings growth.
-The provision is made once a year in June after the determination of the Compensation Committee.
+For Executive Officers, the Group determines whether to provide monetary compensation reflecting performance over a single fiscal year, and, if so, the total amount to be paid.
+This decision is based on the business plan at the beginning of the relevant fiscal year and the consolidated performance indicators from the previous fiscal year.
+Whether or not to pay an annual incentive to an Executive Officer, and in the case of payment, the amount, is determined (within the total amount of provision) with reference to the Executive Officer’s progress on priority target measures.
+The indicator related to the calculation of bonuses is based on the consolidated Return on Invested Capital (ROIC), from the perspective of focus on the achievement of growth that takes capital efficiency into account.
+The provision is made once a year in June as determined by the Compensation Committee.

-Company’s shares shall be issued based on the achievement level of major target figures in the Medium-term Management Plan (money equivalent to the converted amount of shares shall be paid for a certain portion) as incentives to motivate them to achieve the targets in the Medium-term Management Plan and contribute to raising shareholder value, and in order to promote the holding of the Company’s shares.
-Medium- to long-term performance targets include key performance indicators (consolidated operating margin, consolidated net sales, etc.) that take into account the Company’s management policies.
+NTN Group shares shall be issued based on the achievement of key targets in the Medium-term Management Plan (money equivalent to the converted amount of shares shall be paid for a certain portion) as an incentive to achieve those targets and to contribute to raising shareholder value, as well as to promote the holding of NTN Group shares.
+With respect to the grant of such shares, claw-back and malus provisions have been incorporated into the rules governing the incentive plan.
+Medium- to long-term performance targets include key performance indicators (consolidated operating margin, consolidated sales, etc.), taking into account the Company’s management policies.

 Compensation for Directors